accesscode-2-1/ice-cream-sandwich/unit-0/week-2.md

 * What is your goal for next week?
 * What do you need help with? (peers sign up to help if they can)

-**Student 5**
+Jorge Reina

-* This week's medium post:
+* This week's medium post:https://medium.com/@jorgereina1986/i-13b11c39ad64
-* Last week’s goal:
+* Last week’s goal:To create a complex program.
-* What went well (what goals did you meet?)
+* What went well (what goals did you meet?)I met my goal of building a program which i am very happy about for homework.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?)
+How?)Not much I got lots of help from a cousin who is majoring in Computer information system so he helped me a lot with my java skills.
 * What is your goal for next week?
+Make sure everything is clear.
-* What do you need help with? (peers sign up to help if they can)
+* What do you need help with? (peers sign up to help if they can) I think I need help with putting my logic into code.

 ### Think piece discussion (team leader has prepared answers and guides discussion)